Table of Contents

-Verse 558 repeats that there is umpteen number of Asanas that starts from Padmasana.
+Verse 558 repeats that there is an umpteen number of Asanas that starts from Padmasana.
 Eight Asanas are considered important.
 Verses 558 to 562 briefly describe the steps for doing Svastikasana aka Sukhasana, Padmasana, Bhadrasana, Kukudasana, and Simhasana.

 According to Verse 563, seven postures belong to a higher variety.
 The seven postures are Bhadrasana, Cow Face Pose, Lotus Posture, Lion Pose, Sottrasana, Warrior Pose, and Easy Pose.

-The point to be noted here is the postures mentioned here are meditative postures only.
+Above all, the point to be noted here is the postures mentioned here are meditative postures only.

 Asana in Hatha Yoga

-In Raja Yoga, the term Asana refers to seated postures only with very few additions; whereas in Hatha the term has a wider meaning to denote a large number postures including seated postures.
+In Raja Yoga, the term Asana refers to seated postures only with very few additions; whereas in Hatha the term has a wider meaning to denote a large number of postures including seated postures.